hal9ai/hal9/README.md

 hal9 start my_app
 ```

-### Windows / other languages
+### Python/JavaScript

-We're working on streamlining the installation process for these... if you'd like to help, give us a shout ;)
+We're working on streamlining the installation process for these, but if you're feeling adventurous and want to try
+building from source, check out the developer docs (TODO: link)

 ## Principles